 To be admitted to the program, a student must have a GPA of at least 2.0.
 Application for admission to any University minor program is now available via MyPack Portal.
 Admission will be based upon the student’s academic record, and in most cases no longer requires departmental review.
-To declare the Italian Minor, go to the Add a Minor page.
+To declare the minor, go to the Add a Minor page.
 (Students may declare the minor when they are enrolled in a class that counts toward the minor.)

 Language & Computer Labs 206

 Campus Box 8106

 SIS Code: 16PORTM

 - Completion of 15 credit hours is required.

 - 9 Credit hours must be taken at NC State or through the UNC Language Assembly/Portuguese as World Language Consortium.